-Summary of Changes, 2022 Edition
+Summary of Changes, 2025 Edition

-This section summarizes the revisions made to the Cybersecurity Information Sharing Act of 2015 (CISA 2015)1 Privacy and Civil Liberties Final Guidelines, during the 2022 review conducted by the United States Department of Homeland Security (DHS) and the United States Department of Justice (DOJ).
+This section summarizes the revisions made to the Cybersecurity Information Sharing Act of 2015 (CISA 2015)1 Privacy and Civil Liberties Final Guidelines, during the 2025 review conducted by the United States Department of Homeland Security (DHS) and the United States Department of Justice (DOJ).

-CISA 2015 requires that the Attorney General and the Secretary of Homeland Security periodically, but not less frequently than once every 2 years, jointly review the CISA 2015 Privacy and Civil Liberties Final Guidelines, last published on January 4, 2021.
-The changes made throughout the 2022 Edition of the Privacy and Civil Liberties Final Guidelines are a result of this periodic review.
-Overall, the 2022 joint review of the CISA 2015 Privacy and Civil Liberties Final Guidelines resulted in minor administrative changes to the Privacy and Civil Liberties Final Guidelines issued in 2021.
-In particular:
+CISA 2015 requires that the Attorney General and the Secretary of Homeland Security periodically, but not less frequently than once every 2 years, jointly review the CISA 2015 Privacy and Civil Liberties Final Guidelines, last published on November 30, 2022.
+The changes made throughout the 2025 Edition of the Privacy and Civil Liberties Final Guidelines are a result of this periodic review.
+Overall, the 2025 joint review of the CISA 2015 Privacy and Civil Liberties Final Guidelines resulted in minor administrative changes to the Privacy and Civil Liberties Final Guidelines issued in 2022.
+In particular, in Section 5.5, "Use", DHS and DOJ corrected the citation from title 10 to title 18 of the United States Code.
+DHS and DOJ also made minor editorial revisions throughout.